Search Close

 My student(s) cannot attend their regional contest, what options do we have?

-While students are encouraged to present their project at their own regional contest, projects only require one member per group to attend a contest and represent the project.
+While students are encouraged to present their project at their own regional contest, projects only require one of the learners in the group to attend a contest and represent the project.
 Projects can also be accommodated by using early and late judging during the window of judging – usually between 9 a.m. and noon.
-If all of the students in the group have legitimate scheduling conflicts, they may present their project at an alternative regional contest.
-Legitimate scheduling conflicts are a scheduled ACT or SAT test, another academic, athletic, or extra-curricular school-based activity.
+If all learners in the group have legitimate scheduling conflicts, please reach out to nhdi@indianahistory.org.
+Legitimate scheduling conflicts are a scheduled ACT or SAT test, another academic, athletic or extra-curricular school-based activity.

 What special prizes are available this year?